-On the downside, it doesn't support Atmos content, and it downmixes surround content into stereo, which doesn't result in a very immersive audio experience.
-It also doesn't have as many connectivity options as other Samsung soundbars on this list, and it lacks an analog audio jack, which is a little disappointing for those who like to listen to vinyl. that being said, if you're looking for an upgrade from your computer or TV speakers, this Samsung soundbar is a good choice at a more affordable price than others on this list.
+Unfortunately, it doesn't support Atmos content, and it downmixes surround content into stereo, which doesn't result in a very immersive audio experience.
+It also doesn't have as many connectivity options as other Samsung soundbars on this list, and it lacks an analog audio jack, which is a little disappointing for those who like to listen to vinyl.
+That being said, if you're looking for an upgrade from your computer or TV speakers, this soundbar is a good choice at a more affordable price than others on this list.

 Samsung usually makes pretty good soundbars that have a good sound quality with a well-balanced sound profile.
 Some of their subwoofers are quite powerful, which adds a bit of extra bass that can be great for movies.
 They also have a sleek and durable design that doesn't require fabric other than to cover the subwoofer port.
 However, this usually means they're also a bit more expensive than similar models, but the price difference can be worth it for some people.